38 IBS Remedies That Will Change Your Life

 It might sound counterintuitive, but increasing fiber aids both diarrhea- predominant and constipation-predominant IBS.
 "Fiber has water-holding capacity, so it bulks up the stool," says Keith Bruninga, MD, a gastroenterologist at Rush University Medical Center in Chicago, explaining how it can ease diarrhea.
 "And it can also help bring fluid into the bowel," lessening constipation.

 A mere tablespoon of these ultra-powerful seeds serves up nearly three grams of belly-filling fiber for just 55 calories.
 Not bad!
-Not to mention, flaxseeds are the richest plant source of omega-3 fats, which help reduce inflammation, ward off mood swings and help prevent heart disease and diabetes.
-Flaxseeds have a pretty low smoke point, so we don't recommend cooking with them, but they make a welcome crunchy addition to smoothies, salad dressings and yogurt.
-Sprinkle some atop one of these 50 Best Breakfast Foods for Weight Loss—Ranked—just finish the article you're reading first, so you know which to avoid!
+Not to mention, flaxseeds are the richest plant source of omega-3 fats, which help reduce inflammation, ward off mood swings, and help prevent heart disease and diabetes.
+Flaxseeds have a pretty low smoke point, so we don't recommend cooking with them, but they make a welcome crunchy addition to smoothies, salad dressings, and yogurt.

-One ounce of this nutritious nut, contains 3.5 grams of fiber (15% DV)!
+One ounce of this nutritious nut contains 3.5 grams of fiber (that's' 15% of your DV)!
 What's more, almonds are a good source of magnesium and iron, nutrients most people don't get enough of.
-To incorporate them into your diet, throw them into your yogurt and oatmeal or eat them solo as a hunger-banishing snack.
+To incorporate them into your IBS-soothing diet, throw them into your yogurt and oatmeal or eat them solo as a hunger-banishing snack.

 Figs, and we don't mean the Newtons, are a great way to add more fiber to your diet.
 Try chopping up fresh ones and adding them to oatmeal or Greek yogurt with some honey, cinnamon and slivered almonds.
 Alternatively, you can eat them whole as a quick, on-the-go snack to satisfy your sweet tooth.
 Four of them will cost you 189 calories and provide 7.4 grams of IBS-fighting fiber.

-Oats are a rich source gut friendly fiber.
+Oats are a rich source gut-friendly fiber.
 One cup of oats delivers 16 grams of fiber, including insoluble, which feeds healthy bacteria in your gut, and a soluble kind called beta-glucan.
 Bonus: Oats also contain the anti-inflammatory compound avenanthramide, which combined with beta-glucan—help prevent against obesity-related health problems including heart disease and diabetes.
 And research in the Journal of the American College of Nutrition suggests oatmeal may be the most filling breakfast in the cereal aisle—resulting in greater and longer-lasting feelings of satiety than ready-to-eat breakfast cereal.
-Enjoy some with a cup of weight-loss tea—choose a decaffinated one from this list of The 21 Best-Ever Teas for Weight Loss.
+Enjoy some with a cup of weight-loss tea—choose a decaffeinated one from our best teas for weight loss.